d-ronin/d-ronin.github.io/_docs/development-setup/development-setup-windows.md

 title: "Development Setup: Windows"
 excerpt: "So you want to be a dRonin?"
 ---
+{% include toc %}

 This page describes the procedures for setting up a Windows machine to compile dRonin firmware and GCS software.
 (More details on this are at [Tracking Development with Git](doc:tracking-development-with-git))
-[block:callout]
-{
-  "type": "danger",
-  "title": "Make sure you're using the correct version of these docs!", "body": "This documentation is for building the particular release in question.
-Most of the time, it's preferable to build from the development branch.
-If the version at the top of the page does not read v99-dev, please select that version before continuing,"
-}
-[/block]

-[block:api-header]
-{
-  "type": "basic",
-  "title": "1.
-Set up prerequisites for the build environment" }
+## Setting up prerequisites for the build environment

-[/block]
-## Download Required Programs ##
+### Download Required Programs

 [Git 2.6.4 or later](https://github.com/git-for-windows/git/releases) - The latest release should be fine.